p5k369/QtWaitingSpinner/README.md

 ### Usage

-You can easily ajust spinner settings by running:
+You can easily adjust spinner settings by running:

 ```bash
 pyqtspinner-conf